 - provide for standards to be set by the Reserve Bank as the primary tool for imposing regulatory requirements on deposit takers.
 Requirements that impact on the rights of individuals, however, will be provided for in primary legislation, rather than in standards; for example, fit and proper requirements for directors and senior executives;

-- increase accountability requirements for directors of deposit takers established through broad positive duties, with civil penalties as the primary sanction for non-compliance;
+- increase accountability requirements and impose new duties for directors of deposit takers established through disclosure statements and broad positive duties, with civil penalties as the primary sanction for non-compliance;

 - increase the Reserve Bank's supervision and enforcement tools; for example, to undertake on-site visits, powers to issue directions to a deposit taker and to delicense a deposit taker without ministerial involvement;